 In addition, no director, officer or employee or any other person designated by this Policy or designated by the Company as being subject to this Policy (each an "Insider") who has material non-public information relating to the Company, may buy or sell securities (stock or debt) of the Company, directly or indirectly, or engage in any other transaction in the securities of the Company, except as expressly provided herein.
-This Policy also applies to material non-public information relating a customer or supplier, obtained in the course of employment.
+This Policy also applies to material non-public information relating to any other company, including a customer or supplier, obtained in the course of employment.